United Airlines: Navigating the narratives

 Meanwhile, in the midst of the Spirit Airlines meltdown, American Airlines began experiencing similar issues with flight delays and cancellations cascading through its system.
 The airline's media relations team was quick to cite tight staffing during the surge in Omicron infections, and two days of severe wind storms at the airline's Dallas-Fort Worth hub.

 In managing breaking news, the narrative matters.
-Insisting that most of your flights are unaffected despite data showing that the problems are much more widespread runs the risk of making things worse.
+Misrepresenting facts about an incident streaming on social media or insisting that most of your flights are unaffected despite real-time tracking data runs the risk of making things worse.
 It seems that identifying a root cause and providing information demonstrating a focus on your customers and an empathy from your organization likely does not add to the turbulence.

-By December, billions of dollars in fares had been refunded due to cancelled flights, and airline CEOs of the four largest airlines were being called before Congress to explain what had happened.
+Following the pandemic-related flight cancellations, billions of dollars in fares had been refunded due to cancelled flights by the end of 2021, and airline CEOs of the four largest airlines were being called before Congress to explain what had happened.
 American Airlines CEO during the U.S. Senate oversight hearing calmly walked lawmakers through the cascading events affecting the airline's operations.

 Kudos to N.C.
 State Senior Drew Jackson for his work on this case study.